-Other great non-financial blogs I read regularly: The Art of Non-Conformity (Chris Guillebeau on living a remarkable life), James Clear (on mastering your habits), Tim Ferriss (on life experimentation), Raptitude (David Cain on how to improve your quality of life), Derek Sivers (on learning from life), and Zen Habits (Leo Babauta on finding simplicity amidst daily chaos).
+Other great non-financial blogs J.D. reads regularly: The Art of Non-Conformity (Chris Guillebeau on living a remarkable life), James Clear (on mastering your habits), Tim Ferriss (on life experimentation), Raptitude (David Cain on how to improve your quality of life), Derek Sivers (on learning from life), and Zen Habits (Leo Babauta on finding simplicity amidst daily chaos).

 If you'd rather listen to financial advice, there are lots of great podcasts about smart money management.
 Here are some favorites of Get Rich Slowly readers:

 - If you're into real-estate investing, check out Bigger Pockets with Josh Dorkin and Brandon Turner.
-The hosts try to provide info for both beginners and experiences investors.
+The hosts try to provide info for both beginners and experienced investors.

 - The Financial Independence Podcast is from Brandon at Mad Fientist.
 He interviews people about techniques and strategies for achieving early retirement.

 - Afford Anything Podcast with Paula Pant.
-My colleagues (and friend) started a podcast about money and entrepreneurship.
-This is high on my to-listen list.
+J.D.'s colleague (and friend) started a podcast about money and entrepreneurship.
+This is high on his to-listen list.

-- Radical Personal Finance with Joshua Sheats is my personal favorite.
-Sheats is smart and thoughtful, and his philosophy is similar to mine.
+- Radical Personal Finance with Joshua Sheats is J.D.'s personal favorite.
+Sheats is smart and thoughtful, and their philosophies are similar.
 Plus he has a background in finance.
 This show tends to run long, but it's worth it.

 - Stacking Benjamins does a great job of covering the gamut of money topics and opinions.
 The hosts aren't afraid to explore different ideas and viewpoints.
 Plus, they consciously work to keep their show hopping so it doesn't drag.